-As described in the section titled "Executive Compensation," Flagship, a consulting entity controlled by Mr. Frattaroli, provided chief financial officer consulting services prior to the Company's initial public offering.
+As described in the section titled "Executive Compensation," Flagship, a consulting entity controlled by Mr. Frattaroli, provided chief financial officer consulting services prior to the Company's December 2020 initial public offering.
 The compensation arrangements with Flagship prior to the Company's initial public offering, including certain warrants issued to the entity in August 2020, are described in the section titled "Executive Compensation" above.
-The Flagship Consulting Agreement will be superseded by the Frattaroli Employment Agreement effective upon this offering.
+The Flagship Consulting Agreement has been superseded by the Frattaroli Employment Agreement effective upon this offering.